Skip to main content

 What does "first past the post" mean in UK elections?

-AThe fastest candidate to declare their candidacy wins
+AThe first candidate to formally declare their candidacy automatically wins the seat

 BThe candidate with the most votes in a constituency wins, even without a majority